 I spent most of last year decidedly against having more children.
 I wasn't baby hungry.
 I pitied pregnant women (still do); the smell of Baby Magic turned my stomach while not having to buckle any of my kids into their car seats gave me a feeling of elation.
 There were no baby names left that I wanted dibs on--I proffered my best names to friends honestly hoping they would use them.
 I turned my eye to the older set--the women just ahead of me, experts in scouting and date dance-asking.
 You know, mom's who have actually articulated a sleepover policy.
 It wasn't too hard to say goodbye to the young hip moms and their talk of sleep-teaching and formula intake.
-New moms are annoying anyway.
-The novelty wears off.
-That doesn't mean I'm a bad person.

 But in my heart of hearts I did feel bad.
 Because I knew why I wasn't having any more kids.
 It was because I couldn't handle any more.
 This is a pretty good reason for not having any more kids.
 But I didn't have a calm and peaceful feeling that women speak of telling me that I was done.
 I had a stressed-out unpleasant anguish telling me I couldn't take anymore.
 I wasn't depressed or unhappy.
 I'm just telling you the truth.
 Please don't worry.